xuanphongit/MVCTodo/SECURITY-WORKFLOW.md

 ### Common Issues

-1. **Workflow Fails on First Run**
+1. **GitLeaks Action Compatibility**
+   - **Fixed**: Now uses `gacts/gitleaks@v1` which is Windows-compatible
+   - No license key required for individual repositories
+   - Works reliably with Windows runners

+2. **OWASP First Run Performance**
-   - OWASP database download may timeout on first run
+   - OWASP database download may take time on first run
    - Re-run the workflow - subsequent runs will be cached and faster
+   - Upgraded to v12.1 for better performance and security

-2. **Large Repository Scanning**
+3. **Large Repository Scanning**
    - First scan may take 10-15 minutes
    - Cached runs typically complete in 3-5 minutes

-3. **False Positives**
+4. **False Positives**
    - Review OWASP reports carefully
    - Some vulnerabilities may not apply to your specific usage
    - Consider suppression files for confirmed false positives